 None of the Trustees (or any persons connected with them) received any remuneration or benefits from the Charity during the year, or the previous year.
-Two of the Trustees (but not any persons connected with them) received reimbursed expenses totalling $\pounds1,382$ from the Charity during the year, in relation to mainly travel costs arising from activities or training as a Trustee.
-In the previous year, two Trustees received reimbursed expenses totalling $\pounds267$.
+Three of the Trustees (but not any persons connected with them) received reimbursed expenses totalling $\pounds 2,016$ from the Charity during the year, in relation to mainly travel costs arising from activities or training as a Trustee.
+In the previous year, two trustees received reimbursed expenses totalling $\pounds 1,382$ .